 Nowadays, success of the Southern Corridor as an established transit path is creating the appetite for new regional projects in Azerbaijan that will transform the geostrategic map of Eurasia.
 This year, Azerbaijan completed the expansion of the Baku International Airport, tripling its transport capacity.
 By the end of 2014, construction will be completed along the Baku-Tbilisi-Kars (BTK) railway, which travels from Baku, via Georgian capital Tbilisi, to Turkish city Kars, where it joins the 4th Pan-European railways.
 Primarily sponsored by the State Oil Fund of Azerbaijan, the BTK will become part of a sea-to-sea intercontinental rail link that runs from the United Kingdom to China.
 Azerbaijan’s Minister of Foreign Affairs said that the BTK will “create conditions for the revival of the historical Silk Road and [will] develop the Europe-Caucasus-Asia corridor, [deepening] the region’s integration into Europe.”
 By 2015 all major highways in Azerbaijan will also have been modernized, further expanding the transport capacity of the New Silk Road.
 Overall, since 2004 Baku has spent more than $10 billion USD for renovation of roads and railway systems within the country.

 Next year, Azerbaijan is also going to celebrate the opening of the Alat International Seaport, which will cost another $1.1 billion USD.
-According to CNN, Alat, located 65 km south of Baku, will host the largest seaport in the Caspian basin.
-As Kazakhstan is spending billions to expand its railway network, trade vessels from all over Asia will soon be able to reach Kazakhstan’s Aktau Seaport via railroads, ship across the Caspian Sea to Alat, where they will then be able to travel all the way to Europe on the BTK.
+Little town located 65 km south of Baku, Alat will host the largest seaport in the Caspian basin, according to a CNN report.
+As Kazakhstan is spending billions to expand its railway network, trade vessels from all over Asia will soon be able to reach Kazakhstan’s Aktau Seaport via railroads, ship across the Caspian Sea to Alat, where they will then be able to travel all the way to Europe along the BTK.
 For the past three years, oil income in Azerbaijan has been steadily decreasing as the peak of the oil industry is already left behind.
 With millions tons of cargo in annual total shipping capacity between Europe and Asia, these new transportation projects are expected to compensate for Baku’s losses in the oil sector.

 The main substitute for declining oil income, however, will be generated from natural gas sales.
 In 1999, Azerbaijan discovered one of the largest gas-condensate fields in the world, Shah Deniz, with total reserves of over 1 trillion cubic meters.
 In partnership with a BP-led consortium, the Azerbaijani government has set up a two-stage plan for development of the gas-field and transport of the produced gas to the end market.
 Producing 9 bcma of gas and approximately 50,000 barrels of condensate a day, the first stage of Shah Deniz began operating in 2006.
 Since the inauguration of the 700 km South Caucasus pipeline, Shah Deniz 1 supplies gas to Georgia and Turkey.